| |

 regularly.
 All of them are good programs.
 The first two are

 freeware.
-The Spy Sweeper program is a (TRIAL) version that
+The Microsoft Security Essentials program is a

 Spybot Search And Destroy